-Each year, the Court of Justice is host to around 4 000 legal professionals: national judges, barristers, solicitors, university professors, in-house lawyers, etc. The programmes enable these persons to widen their knowledge of the judicial institution and of its case-law.
+Each year, the Court of Justice of the European Union is host, in Luxembourg, to around 4 000 legal professionals: national judges, barristers, solicitors, university professors, in-house lawyers, etc. The programmes enable them to widen their knowledge of the judicial institution and of its case-law.

-Luxembourg City Tourist Office organises guided tours during weekends and judicial vacations (when hearings are not held).
-Requests for such tours must be made 4 weeks in advance. - 30, Place Guillaume II, L-1648 Luxembourg, B.P.
-181 - L-2011 Luxembourg, Tel.: +352 22 28 09 – Fax: +352 46 70 70 – Email: firstname.lastname@example.org – www.luxembourg-city.com.
+Luxembourg City Tourist Office organises guided tours at weekends and during judicial vacations (when hearings are not held).
+Requests for such tours must be made 4 weeks in advance – 30, Place Guillaume II, L-1648 Luxembourg – B.P.
+181, L-2011 Luxembourg – Tel: +352 22 28 09 – Fax: +352 46 70 70 – Email: firstname.lastname@example.org – www.luxembourg-city.com.

-Guided tours of the buildings and the works of art
+Guided tours of the buildings and the works of art (Art tour)

 Thanks to the contributions of the Member States, the Court of Justice of the European Union holds a collection of works of art, representing the European artistic heritage.
-The open spaces available in the Court’s new Palais, inaugurated in December 2008, have made it possible to relocate and show the collection to its best advantage and to consider adding new works, whether as gifts or loans.
+The open spaces available in the Court’s new Palais, inaugurated in 2008, have made it possible to show the collection to its best advantage and to add new works, whether as gifts or loans.
 The Visits Service of the Court organises guided tours at regular intervals, free of charge, of the works of art and the Court's buildings.
 These tours are organised, following a predefined timetable, in English, French or German, for up to 35 visitors per tour.

 Groups of visitors/Types of programme